melvinwaluyo/PhishingCheckScalable/README.md

 # Phishing Check - Scalable Microservices Architecture

-This document provides an overview of the Phishing Check application, designed as a scalable system deployed on Kubernetes.
+This repository provides an overview of the Phishing Check application, designed as a scalable system deployed on Kubernetes.
 It transitions from an initial monolithic design to a decoupled microservices architecture, enhancing performance, resilience, and maintainability.

 ## 1. Architecture Overview